CalebAmes/Shrewdness/README.md

 <br />

 This was actually pretty complex to get everything working how I wanted and reliably.
-I am debating adding a detailed rightup here about it.
+I am debating adding a detailed write up here about it.
 For now feel free to dig into/fork my repo and/or message me about it 🚀

 ### Autocomplete using a trie data structure